craic/pi_power/README.md

 The power on / power off machinery is taken from the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I have contributed to.
-If you want a simpler solution without the voltage monitoring machinery then please check this project.
+If you want a simpler solution without the voltage monitoring machinery then LiPoPi might be just what you need.

 Use raspiconfig for older Pis...

 Add the fix for Pi 3 etc...

+Currently there is no way for the software to know when the battery is fully charged.
+On the PowerBoost, the yellow charging LED changes to Green, so the information is available.
+There is just no easy way to get it to the Pi.
+Accurately estimating it from the voltage does not seem to work well in practice.